novuhq/novu/docs/docs/overview/quick-start.md

 ### Notification Details

-This section will contain the metadata for your notification, things such as the name, description, and group.
+This section contains the metadata for your notification, things such as the name, description, and group.

 The **name** of the notifications will be converted to a slug and will be used as the trigger identifier which is used when sending the trigger from the back end.